 About the author

-As a remote worker, it’s essential to keep up to date within your area of expertise.
-Also, learning new skills will make you more employable and able to offer more services to your clients.
+It’s essential to stay current in your area of expertise.
+Learning new skills will also make you more employable and able to offer more services to your clients.

-Designate an hour or two every week, to either improve the skills you have or learn new ones.
-Every Sunday morning, you will find me in my favourite coffee shop, with a book, or, consuming content on my laptop.
+Designate an hour or two weekly to improve your skills or learn new ones.
+Every Sunday morning, you find me in my favorite coffee shop with a book or consuming content on my laptop.

-Before we get into the article, take a moment to think about how you like to learn new skills.
-Do you prefer listening to a podcast, watching a video, or reading an article?
+Before we get into the guide, consider how you like to learn new skills.
+Do you prefer listening to a podcast, watching a video, or reading a guide?

-You need to be learning from people who have experience in the skills they teach, so research the teacher before consuming any content.
-Are they an authority figure in their specialised field?
-You need to learn from respected, trustworthy people.
+It would help if you learned from people who have experience in the skills they teach, so research the teacher before consuming any content.
+Are they authority figures in their specialized field?
+It would help if you learned from respected, trustworthy people.

 My preferred way of learning is within communities like Youpreneur and Smart Passive Income.
-You get the opportunity to learn with other people who have the same struggles.
-It’s the engagement that keeps me motivated to learn.
+There, I learn with other people who have the same struggles, and the engagement keeps me motivated to learn.

-Both Chris and Pat run these communities and offer free content on their blog, podcasts and YouTube videos.
-Alongside that, they offer free and paid courses so, there is always something for everyone.
+Chris and Pat run these communities and offer free content on their blogs, podcasts, and YouTube videos.
+They also provide free and paid courses, so there is always something for everyone.

-To find niched communities, use Spotify or Apple podcast app and search for podcasts on the topics you’re interested in learning.
-Also, as you search for content on Google, YouTube and the other resources mentioned below, you’ll start to find people who are knowledgeable and experienced within their field.
+To find niche communities, use Spotify or Apple’s podcast app and search for podcasts on the topics you’re interested in learning.
+Also, as you search for content on Google, YouTube, and the other resources mentioned below, you’ll find knowledgeable and experienced people within your field.

-We’ll start off with YouTube, the 2nd largest search engine on the internet and people often surprisingly underestimate it for learning new skills.
+We’ll start with YouTube, the second-largest search engine on the Internet.
+People often underestimate it when learning new skills.

-Search for how-to and tutorials.
-When searching, use the filters to look for recent videos, so you are not learning from out of date content.
+Search for how-tos and tutorials.
+When searching, use the filters to look for recent videos so you don’t learn from out-of-date content.
 Subscribe to channels to get notified when they upload new videos.

 Google Digital Garage